mryap/fierce-robin/src/pages/posts/measure-and-report-your-real-users-core-web-vitals.md

 ---
 Website site owners can measure the quality of their site’s user experience with a set of metrics called *Core Web Vitals.*

 It serve as a proxies to measure the quality of a site’s user experience.
 They are Largest ContentFul Paint (loading), First Input Delay (interactivity) and Cumulative Layout Shift (visual stability).
-Here the thresholds websites need to meet.

 ![](https://13abu1tovy91hmtpm1t25cse-wpengine.netdna-ssl.com/wp-content/uploads/core-web-vitals.jpg "Image from the Google Search Central blog")